 The effects of these expectations are not solely felt in the B2C retail industry, but also in the B2B industry.
 B2B e-commerce is steadily growing in popularity and presence, and wholesale distribution leaders who cannot keep up with the trends may be risking their livelihoods.

 As B2B e-commerce trends advance, wholesale distributors will continue to invest in tools and services that help them maintain their competitive edge.
 But when it comes down to it, all distributors know that there’s really just one investment they need to make: Wholesale distributors need to have the proper technology to support their future.

-In today’s fast-paced world, true competition lies in utilizing an integrated system such as NetSuite, which supports full omnichannel capabilities.
+In today’s fast-paced world, true competition lies in utilizing an integrated system such as Acumatica or NetSuite, which supports full omnichannel capabilities.
 After all, only the most up-to-date business management systems will have the necessary capabilities to properly support competitive differentiation and optimization in the modern wholesale distribution environment.

 But what are those capabilities?
 There’s a fast, easy way to find out.

 Download the Acumatica Wholesale Distribution Data Sheet collection to learn how other distributors have found their way to step out of Amazon’s shadow.